All Episodes

 I turned around and gave that a big bear hug.

-Well, well, so actually Congressman Schiff was on the view recently talking about it.
+Well, so actually Congressman Schiff was on The View recently, talking about it.

-Because I remember we covered this we just a couple of days ago.
+We covered this just a couple of days ago.

-I'm in I'm in court battles clearing my name when defamation lawsuits against the mainstream media.
+I'm in court battles clearing my name with defamation lawsuits against the mainstream media.

 And it's in no small part due to Adam Schiff's continuous, continuous churning of intentional false information to the media, to the public, and they still give him a platform.